 3. Don’t sign it and forget it

 Once signed, your contract is an enforceable document, with party legally on the hook for their obligations therein.
 As such, your contract itself is an important vendor management tool that should be readily accessible to key stakeholders.
-While it’s helpful to have a secure central repository for all company contracts, it’s also important those responsible for managing vendor relationships can reference contracts as needed.
+While it’s helpful to have a secure central contract repository for all company contracts, it’s also important those responsible for managing vendor relationships can reference contracts as needed.
 Whether routinely as part of an ongoing performance monitoring plan — a must to ensure that deadlines, deliverables, and other milestones and requirement are all met — or as one-off questions or problems arise.
-One easy way to enable this access is to look for contract management software that offers permission-based user roles, so that those involved in contract execution may reference agreements whenever they need to.
-Automated reminders can also take some of the work out of remembering to ensure that everything within your agreement – including deciding to renew or terminate your agreement when the time comes – happens when it should.
+One easy way to enable this access is to look for contract lifecycle management software that offers permission-based user roles, so that those involved in contract execution may reference agreements whenever they need to.
+Automated reminders within contract management software can also take some of the work out of remembering to ensure that everything within your agreement – including deciding to renew or terminate your agreement when the time comes – happens when it should.